Premonoidal and Kleisli double categories

-The following diagram illustrates the claims of \thref{gen-H(B)} and \thref{H(B)}:
+The following diagram illustrates the claims of \thref{gen-H(B)} and \prref{H(B)}:

-We can not say that every premonoidal 2-category $\B$ comes from a premonoidal double category $\Bb$ with non-trivial 1v-cells, in the sense that $\HH(\Bb)=\B$ and that the 2-categorical part of the premonoidal structure of $\Bb$ is precisely the premonoidal structure of $\B$.
-Even if one had a situation that for any structure equivalence (transformation) $\omega_0$ in $\B$ its every 1-cell component $\omega_0(A)$ is a companion of some 1v-cell $\omega_1(A)$ in $\Bb$, one can construct a vertical strict transformation $\omega_1$ similarly as in part 1. of \prref{lifting 1v to equiv}, however, one can not prove that $\omega_1(A)$ is an invertible 1v-cell, and hence one can not obtain that $\omega_1$ is an invertible vertical strict transformation.
-This is though possible if $\omega_0$ were a pseudonatural transformation.
+We can not say that every premonoidal 2-category $\B$ comes from a premonoidal double category $\Bb$ with non-trivial 1v-cells, in the sense that $\ul{\HH(\Bb)}=\B$ and that the 2-categorical part of the premonoidal structure of $\Bb$ is precisely the premonoidal structure of $\B$.

-Now, if a premonoidal 2-category $\B$ comes from such a premonoidal double category $\Bb$ with non-trivial 1v-cells, in the sense that $\ul{\HH(\Bb)}=\B$ and that the 2-categorical part of the premonoidal structure of $\Bb$ is precisely the premonoidal structure of $\B$.
 For purely central premonoidal 2-categories $\B$ coming from purely central premonoidal double categories that also satisfy the conditions of our \thref{gen-H(B)}, the fact proved in \cite[Theorem 3]{HF} that the 2-category of pure maps $\C_p(\B)$ is monoidal, can be seen as a consequence of our theorem.

 We finish this first part of the paper by commenting the notion of a {\em Freyd bicategory} introduced in \cite[Definition 16]{HF1}.
 A Freyd bicategory is given by the following data: a monoidal bicategory $(\V, \ot,I)$, a premonoidal bicategory $(\B, \ltimes, \rtimes,I)$, so that $\V$ and $\B$ have the same objects and unit $I$, and an identity-on-objects 0-strict premonoidal pseudofunctor $J:\V\to\B$, which factors strictly through the center bicategory $\Z_0(\B)$ of $\B$ via a binoidal pseudofunctor $J_\Z$ satisfying some axioms.
 (Mind the difference between the center $\Z_0(\B)$ from \cite{HF1} without specified centrality structures and centers $\Z(\B)$ with functorial choice of such structures.)